In March 1980, Congress passed legislation authorizing the North Country National Scenic Trail.

 The Association

 In March 1981, about 12 volunteers gathered at the bank in White Cloud, Michigan to discuss forming an organization: a major nonprofit partner with the National Park Service in building the North Country National Scenic Trail.
 Dues were set at $20.
-Lance Field, the newly appointed President of the North Country Trail Association, was the first to make his payment as member #1.
+Lance Feild, the newly appointed President of the North Country Trail Association, was the first to make his payment as member #1.
 Headquarters was the Birch Grove Schoolhouse in White Cloud.
 The Association has since moved headquarters to Lowell, Michigan, grown to over a dozen staff and thousands of volunteers and members.

 Header photo provided by Western Michigan Chapter